Fire

 Always carry your passport.

-Local police may stop foreigners and ask to see their passports and visas.
+Local police may stop foreigners and ask them to see their passports and visas.

-Do not enter into new surrogacy arrangements.
+Do not enter into surrogacy arrangements.
 Due to the Russian invasion, the security situation continues to be volatile and could deteriorate suddenly.
 Missile strikes and attacks are ongoing in some locations across the country, including in major cities.
 There's a risk to life.
-See 'Safety'.

-Some surrogacy agencies have been prevented from fulfilling their obligations on their surrogacy contracts since Russia's invasion, causing a significant increase in costs for the intended parents.
+Some surrogacy agencies have been prevented from fulfilling their contractual obligations since Russia's invasion, causing a significant increase in costs for the intended parents.
 Ukrainian Government agencies may take longer than you expect to issue documents.

 If, despite our advice, you take part in commercial surrogacy arrangements, the Australian Government can't evacuate you or your child from Ukraine.
-Russian military action in Ukraine has severely limited our ability to provide consular and passports assistance to Australians.
-Our embassy is temporarily closed, and officials have relocated to Poland.
+Russian military action in Ukraine has severely limited our ability to provide consular and passport assistance to Australians.
+Our embassy has temporarily relocated to Poland.
 It won't always be possible for the Australian Government to assist you.

 You may need to spend time in Ukraine before and after the birth.
-You will need to travel to the nearest Australian embassy or consulate, at your own expense, to obtain a travel document for your child.
-Your child must stay in Ukraine, in appropriate care at your expense, while you obtain the appropriate travel document.
+You will need to travel to the nearest Australian embassy or consulate, at your own expense and risk, to obtain a travel document for your child.
+Your child must stay in Ukraine with appropriate care at your expense while you obtain the appropriate travel documents.
 Be aware of all legal and other risks involved.

 Surrogacy is regulated by Ukrainian law.
 Get independent legal advice.